 Mahachai Pier 09:40

 When we arrived at Mahachai Station around 09:30, we had to walk a few hundred meters to the Mahachai Pier where we took a short ferry ride for 3 baht across the river.
-Once across, we had to walk a few hundred meters again to Ban Laem Railway Station where we bought tickets for the 10:10 a.m. train.
+Once across, we had to do a 5-minute walk to Ban Laem Railway Station where we bought tickets for the 10:10 a.m. train.

 Ban Laem Railway Station 10:10